Corine Lormel, Ph.D.

 Similarly to the police, who know when the DNA test provides a match wether the same person was present on two crime scenes, an unknown molecule that matched a saved DNA (retention indexes, mass spectrum) in our reference means we have met it before.
 That is why we keep track of all the unknows in our databases and the reports because they provide relevant information on the essential oils.
 For some samples, that can be even more useful, as a specific unknown can be a clue for species and if it is missing, the sample is considered as unusual.

-Also, like the police which cannot deduce a person’s name or picture based only on his DNA (except if he has already been arrested) more clues are necessary like ideally a video of the criminal during his forfeiture.
+Also, like the police which cannot deduce a person’s name or picture based only on his DNA (except if he has already been arrested) more clues are necessary, like ideally a video of the criminal during his forfeiture.
 In phytochemistry which is a relatively young science, several molecules haven’t been “arrested and pictured” yet.
 The extra analyses to give them a complete structure and a name can be a huge and long journey as related in these articles (St-Gelais, et al., 2018) (Tissandié, et al., 2018).

 Another hindrance in the recognition is the sharing of information.
 If a police department completely identifies a criminal (picture, name, address, DNA) but keeps the information only in their own databases, the other departments all around the world will not get any access.
 Worse they will have to go through the whole process from the start of their own.
 That is what happens with the different databases of molecules currently available: if the newly identified unknowns are not integrated, they can remain unknown for a while to most laboratories.

-So to conclude with this type of unknown, we have their DNA, but we don’t know yet their names.
+To conclude with this type of unknown, we have their DNA, but we don’t know yet their names.

-- The second place to find unknowns is more hidden.
+- The second place to find unknowns is not as obvious.
 If you can figure out it is linked to the percentage of compounds identified at the end of our reports (the famous % that will never be 100 % as explained here ) you are closed.
 What is lacking to reach the 100 % is not identified.
 To sum up, this unrevealed part came from information which level is close to the background noise (Image 1).
 For instance, it is like ignoring the clothes sewing threads individual colours in a people description because most of the time it is insignificant or irrelevant.

 Then with a settled zoom level for all the analysis, we gathered these tiny pieces of information in a global unknown portion which is lacking to reach the 100%.